syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 Essential Presentation library provides you the ability to customize the Presentation to PDF conversion with the following options:

-* Allows to specify the number of slides per PDF page with 'Handouts' option.
+* Specify the number of slides per PDF page with ‘Handouts’ option.
-* Allows to convert slides with notes pages to PDF.
+* Convert slides with notes pages to PDF.
+* Embed fonts in a PowerPoint file into the converted PDF document to avoid font-related issues across different machines and different platforms.
+* Convert a PowerPoint document to PDF with the PDF-A1B conformance standards.
+* Specify fallback fonts to be used in place of missing fonts.
-* Allows to include the hidden slide during conversion.
+* Skip or include hidden slides
-* Allows to optimize the images in the PowerPoint slides to reduce the converted PDF document size.
+* Set the quality of images in the PowerPoint slides to reduce the converted PDF document size.
-* Allows to decide the quality of the charts in the converted PDF.

 ## Font substitution for unavailable fonts